rodrigoparente/ml-vulns-classification/README.md

  - [Support Vector Machine](https://en.wikipedia.org/wiki/Support-vector_machine)
  - [Multilayer Perceptron](https://en.wikipedia.org/wiki/Multilayer_perceptron)

-More information on the dataset used in the problem can be found [here](https://github.com/rodrigoparente/vulns-data-agg).
+For more information about the machine learning techniques tested and the vulnerability risk classification problem, read the paper: [A Vulnerability Risk Assessment Methodology Using Active Learning](https://link.springer.com/chapter/10.1007/978-3-031-28451-9_15), published at the international conference on Advanced Information Networking and Applications.
+Also, with you would like to know more about the security dataset used in the experiments, you can check the [CVEJoin Security Dataset](https://github.com/rodrigoparente/cvejoin-security-dataset) repository.

-# Requirements
+## Requirements

 Install requirements using the following command